 There are lots of bundled features in Composr, and additionally there is another set of non-bundled features which can be added from within your software.

 When you install Composr all of the standard features are available to you.
-This includes if you install using a system like Softaculous on Arvixe hosting.
+This includes if you install using a system like Softaculous.
 Of course you may decide that you do not need all of the features for your website and many of the standard features can be removed with just three clicks from the Admin Zone homepage.

 In the next tutorial I will be giving a brief tour of all the Admin Zone sections but here is a quick guide of how to remove an addon.